RRoggia/aws-workloads/lambda/sam-async-invocation/README.md

 This project demonstrates how a lambda can be triggered using S3 Event notification triggering an assynchronous invocation of the Lambda function.

+This examples uses AWS SAM, which relies on cloud formation, therefore, all the AWS resources are automatically created during the deployment.
+Resources:
+- S3 Bucket to store the code
+- S3 Bucket with a S3 Event notification (triggers everytime you create an object in the bucket)
+- Lambda function

 ## SAM Documentation

 ### Project structure